dingo-d/wp-pest/README.md

 ## Setup

-In your project run
+In your project run:

 ```bash
 composer require dingo-d/wp-pest-integration-test-setup --dev
 ```

-After that you can run the following command
+After that you can run the following command:

 ```bash
 vendor/bin/wp-pest theme
 ```

 This will set up the `tests` folder, download the latest version of [WordPress develop](https://github.com/WordPress/wordpress-develop/) repo and place it in `wp` folder.
-It will also set up your integration test suite with an example that you can run in your theme.
+It will also set up your integration and unit test suites with an example that you can run in your theme.

 There are other options you can choose from by typing